-My recent publications include a chapter on cyber governance in the financial services sector and an article on the surveillance of mobile money platforms.
+My recent publications include a book chapter on cyber governance in the financial services sector and an article on the surveillance of mobile money platforms.
 In 2016 I co-organized a special forum on surveillance in Africa for the African Studies Review.

 I am consultant on connectivity topics to the UN Refugee Agency (UNHCR) and an Oxford Martin Associate at the University of Oxford’s Global Cyber Security Capacity Centre.
 I have a PhD in Information Systems and Innovation from the London School of Economics and Political Science, where I studied biometrics from 2006-2011.